 The importance of vitamin D guidelines

-Rickets, a disease associated with Victorian times, is now returning so efforts to combat the condition are needed.
-Furthermore, vitamin D repletion is important to ensure efficacy of bone-strengthening treatments in our aging population, as is calcium repletion.
+Rickets, a disease associated with Victorian times, is now returning, so efforts to combat the condition are needed.
+Furthermore, vitamin D repletion is important to ensure efficacy of bone-strengthening treatments in our ageing population, as is calcium repletion.

-Most elderly patients have dietary deficiency of calcium either because they are trying to cut down their cholesterol, or are too poor on a pension to eat properly.
-The housebound /residential care home patients rarely get out, even when the sun occasionally shines.
-For drugs like Denosumab and zoledronate it is often part of agreed protocols that the vitamin D level has to be >50 nmol/L to give the drug.
+Most elderly patients have dietary deficiency of calcium either because they are trying to cut down their cholesterol, or are too poor to eat properly.
+The housebound/residential care home patients rarely get out, even when the sun occasionally shines.
+For drugs like denosumab and zoledronate it is often part of agreed protocols that the vitamin D level has to be > 50 nmol/L to give the drug.
 Simply by correcting vitamin D deficiency you can make people feel better, sometimes relieve myalgia (especially in patients on aromatase inhibitors), and improve muscle strength reducing risk of falls and fracture, as well as ensuring the efficacy of the active treatment.

 The British National Formulary (BNF) now lists a variety of vitamin D formulations, alone or in combination with calcium.
 Many people don't like taking calcium + vitamin D tablets because they are too gritty, 'taste like chalk', 'are too sweet', or give constipation and/or headaches.
 Some patients stop taking calcium + vitamin D supplements due to fears about side effects including cardiovasular problems.
-Some research studies have suggested patients may have an increased risk of heart attack if they take high doses of a calcium supplement alone or calcium and vitamin D together although the incidence of heart attack was still low.
+Some research studies have suggested patients may have an increased risk of heart attack if they take high doses of a calcium supplement alone or calcium and vitamin D together although the incidence of heart attack is still low.
 The conclusions of other research, however, has found that taking calcium and vitamin D supplements does not increase risk of heart attack or stroke.
-The UK drugs regulatory organisation MHRA looked at the research findings and recommended that doctors still need to ensure patients are getting sufficient calcium especially if they are taking osteoporosis drug treatment.
-For more information for you and your patients, download the National Osteoporosis Society's 'Calcium supplements and blood tests' factsheet.
+The UK Medicines and Healthcare products Regulatory Agency (MHRA) looked at the research findings and recommended that doctors still need to ensure patients are getting sufficient calcium especially if they are taking osteoporosis drug treatment.
+For more information for you and your patients, download the NOS 'Calcium supplements and blood tests' factsheet.

-There are some new high-dose vitamin D (cholecalciferol or vitamin D3) listed in the BNF so that GPs can prescribe vitamin D3 alone on an FP10, to correct vitamin D deficiency (InVita D3 50,000 IU once a week for 6-8 weeks and re-check, or the 3,200 IU Fultium once daily for 6-8 weeks and recheck) or a maintenance dose (Fultium 800 IU once daily, or Invita D3 1400-2000 IU once a day).
-The advantage of this for our frail elderly population is the medication can go in the Nomad, so improving adherence, rather than an over the counter preparation which will be forgotten about.
+There are some new high-dose vitamin D products (cholecalciferol or vitamin D3) listed in the BNF so that GPs can prescribe vitamin D3 alone on an FP10, to correct vitamin D deficiency (InVita D3 50,000 IU once a week for 6-8 weeks and re-check, or the 3,200 IU Fultium once daily for 6 – 8 weeks and re-check) or a maintenance dose (Fultium 800 IU once daily, or Invita D3 1400 – 2000 IU once a day).
+The advantage of this for our frail elderly population is the medication can go in the Nomad, so improving adherence, rather than an over-the-counter preparation which may be forgotten about.

-It should be noted that Fultium D3 capsules were reformulated in October 2014.
+It should be noted that Fultium D3 capsules were re-formulated in October 2014.
 The old formulation of 800 IU and 3200 IU capsules contained arachis oil so were not suitable for people with a peanut or soya allergy.
-The new formulations and the 20,000 IU capsules now contain maize oil instead of arachis oil.
+The new formulations and the 20,000 IU capsules now contain maize oil instead.
 In case old formulations containing arachis oil are still available it would be important that the pack is checked before dispensing to a patient with a known peanut or soya allergy.
 InVita D3 contains olive oil.

 It should also be noted that the vitamin D in both preparations is made from irradiation of lanolin from sheep's wool so may be unacceptable to vegans.
 Additionally, the gelatin capsule formulations of both preparations are made from animal products so would not be suitable for either vegetarians or vegans.